Hotel Hordaheimen is located in the city centre in a quiet, peaceful street in the heart of Bergen.

-Today BEST WESTERN PLUS Hotell Hordaheimen is a moderen business hotel with 88 renovated rooms, meeting rooms and a traditional restaurant called Kaffistova.
-In Kaffistova we offer our guests a taste of the Norwegian authentic country cooking.
+Today BEST WESTERN PLUS Hotell Hordaheimen is a business hotel with 88 renovated rooms and modern meeting rooms.
 We have 55 standard rooms and 33 superior rooms for the guests that want extra comfort.

 We offer both single and double standard or superior rooms, as well as family rooms.
 All rooms have quality beds and a private bathroom with shower.
 Flatscreen-TV and workdesk in all rooms.